What is it?

 - Back pain can also refer pain into the buttocks, legs and feet, this is know as referred pain

 - There are many structures that may be affected such as the

 - Facet joint

 - 98% of low back pain episodes will resolve 100%.
 There are a very few number of specific pathologies that will ever require interventional management such as surgery

 - Now a days we consider low back pain episodes similiar to a common cold.
-We all get them and we get over it almost 100% of the time.
+We all experience them and we get over them almost 100% of the time.